 - Form your opinion and reword it into your thesis statement that represents a very short summary of the key points you base your claim on:

-While there is some hesitancy around vaccinations against Covid-19, most of the presented arguments resolve around unfounded fears and the individual freedom to make one’s own decisions.
+While there is some hesitancy around vaccinations against Covid-19, most of the presented arguments revolve around unfounded fears and the individual freedom to make one’s own decisions.
 Since that freedom is offset by the benefits of mass vaccination, governments should make vaccines mandatory to help societies get back to normal.

-Good and Not-So-Good Thesis Statements
+Good and Bad Thesis Statement Examples

-Not-so-good: Everyone should get vaccinated against Covid-19.
+Not-so-good thesis statement: Everyone should get vaccinated against Covid-19.

 Problem: The statement does not specify why that might be relevant or why people might not want to do it—this is too vague to spark anyone’s interest.